stig/www.brautaset.org/_posts/2007-06-11-renaming-lots-of-files.md

 > Given a directory full of files, write a shell one-liner to rename all the ones ending
 > in .doc such that they now end in .txt.

 I almost choked on my drink as I heard suggestions involving Perl.
-No need to complicate things.
+There's no need to complicate things!
 Here's how to solve the task using parameter expansion (both Bash and Zsh certainly have these):

     for f in *.doc ; do mv $f ${f%.doc}.txt ; done